Updated January 20th, 2020.

 First, you need a printer, and the printer has to be available over the network.
 That means the printer has to be connected to the network either by WiFi or by an Ethernet cable.
 (Actually, there’s one more way that will work: printer connected to Mac via USB, and Printer Sharing turned on in the System Preferences/Sharing and also in System Preferences/Printers & Scanners.)
 Important: we are not trying to physically connect the iPhone and the printer.
 It’s all handled by the network.
 Also important: not every printer is going to work.
 If it says “AirPrint” on it, it will work.
 If not, it might still work.
 You can’t hurt anything by trying, so try.

-Also, your iPhone has to be on the same WiFi network as the printer.
-It won’t work at all if your iPhone is not on the same WiFi network.
+Second, your iPhone has to be on the same network as the printer.
+Your iPhone joins networks wirelessly– that is, via WiFi., while printers can join a network by WiFi or via Ethernet.
+Printing from an iPhone won’t work at all if your iPhone is not on the same network at the printer.
 I saw a situation once where the printer was connected to WiFi, and the iPhone was connected to WiFi, but printing from the iPhone didn’t work… because the printer was connected to the house’s WiFi, and the iPhone had connected to the next door neighbor’s.
 Oopsy.

 With those two requirements met, let’s try printing something from the Mail app.
 Follow these steps: